 Irish electro-folk duo SAINT SISTER today reveal details of their first ever Australian headline shows.
 The enigmatic pair will take in Melbourne’s Northcote Social Club on Sunday 11th November, followed by Sydney’s The Lansdowne on Tuesday 13th November, adding to their already-announced November appearances at the Sydney Irish Festival and Mullum Music Festival.

 Formed in 2014, Saint Sister is friends Morgan MacIntyre and Gemma Doherty.
 Their music draws from early Celtic harp traditions, 60s folk and electronic pop to create ‘atmosfolk’—a mix of soulful vocal harmonies, dreamy synth and electro-acoustic harp.

-Saint Sister have performed at premiere music events across the globe, from Glastonbury and Latitude to The Great Escape and SXSW.
+Saint Sister has performed at premiere music events across the globe, from Glastonbury and Latitude to The Great Escape, Electric Picnic and SXSW.
 They have supported the likes of The National, Arcade Fire’s Will Butler, and fellow Irish native Lisa Hannigan, and have held audiences captive at Dublin’s National Concert Hall and The Barbican, amongst other notable venues around the world.